Stability of weak disorder phase for directed polymer with applications to limit theorems: Abstract

 \section{Abstract}

-We give a new proof for the central limit theorem in probability for the directed polymer model in a bounded environment with bond disorder in the interior of the weak disorder phase.
-In the same setup, we also show that the large deviation rate function agrees with that of the underlying random walk.
-In addition, for the Brownian polymer model, we show that the central limit theorem holds almost surely in the whole weak disorder phase.

-The results are proved using the moment bound from \cite{J21_1} and a new tool introduced in this paper, which allows a quantitative comparison between the associated martingales at different inverse temperatures.
-This comparison is made precise using the noise operator $T_\rho$ acting on the environment by independent resampling.
+We study the directed polymer model in a bounded environment with bond disorder and show that, in the interior of the weak disorder phase, weak disorder continues to hold upon perturbation by a small bias.
+Using this stability result, we give a new proof for the central limit theorem (CLT) in probability for the directed polymer model in the interior of the weak disorder phase.
+We also show that the large deviation rate function agrees with that of the underlying random walk.
+For the Brownian polymer model, we improve the convergence in the CLT to almost sure convergence in the whole weak disorder phase.
+The main technical tools are a new moment bound from \cite{J21_1} and a quantitative comparison between the associated martingales at different inverse temperatures.